lunarphp/lunar/docs/src/local-development.md

 ````

 ## Done
-You can now follow the GetCandy installation process and start contributing.
+You can now follow the Lunar installation process and start contributing.